schuhschuh/AnimationToolkit/README.md

 installer (.mpkg file) and follow the instructions on screen.
 This will install the [basic tools](#tools) into the folder `/opt/animationtoolkit/bin`.

-Automator Workflows for Mac OS X which automatize and simplify the use of these basic tools can be installed separately by downloading the [The Animation Toolkit Workflows][8] package.
+Automator Workflows which automatize and simplify the use of these basic tools can be installed separately by downloading the
+**[The Animation Toolkit Workflows][9]** package for Mac OS X users.

 <a id="tools"></a>